futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   Write tests for all the utility functions
 - [ ]   Review TODOs in the code
 - [ ]   Review the hardcoded costants
-- [ ]   Generate the device specific constants
 - [ ]   We might need to create id prefixes there are a lot of number ids and the different types probably overlap I don't quite understand the usefulness of the ids though
 - [ ]   Add in function and property documentation